bytebury/sauce/README.md

 inspired by **[Rust](https://rust-lang.org)**.
 It helps avoid Null-pointer Exceptions, and TypeScript does its best to not allow you to hurt yourself at compile time.

+When you call any _string or number function_ in Sauce, you will never experience a NullException.
+We will always default a value if null or undefined is given _or_ if we cannot return a default value, we will return an `Option<T>`.

 In Sauce, we have `Some` and `None` which are exported by Sauce.
 As the name implies, `Some` represents a thing that has a value. `None` represents a thing without a value.
 In our case, `None === (null || undefined)`.
 Therefore, you can create an option three ways: